-The DEM data for Jefferson County was obtained from Idaho State University (ISU) GIS Center's Spatial Library.
-Through the use of ArcMap 9.3 this data was used to produce the aspect and slope fire susceptibility component models.
+The DEM data for Custer County was obtained from Idaho State University (ISU) GIS Center's Spatial Library.
+Through the use of ArcMap 9.3.1 these data were used to produce the aspect and slope fire susceptibility component models.
 These models were created using pixels with 30 meter spatial resolution.